logo

 Just as the compound exercises, let's break down the pros and cons of isolation exercises and see why they are worth it.

-Pros of isolation exercises
+Pros of Isolation Exercises

 1. Easier to learn.
 Since isolation exercises only require you to use one muscle at a time, it can be much easier to learn proper form as compared to compound exercises.
 This is why in the Greg Nuckols Beginner Program, a free newbie gym program on Boostcamp, all the exercises default to machines, because they are much easier to learn for people than compound exercises.